-The M6 I-Phone and I-Pad app, which offers access to live and catch-up TV, has been downloaded over four million has been downloaded over four million. has been downloaded over rour minor times.
-With a total of five million I-Phones and 1.5 million I-Pads in France, M6 claims to be present on one in two I-Phones and two in three I-Pads
+The M6 I Phone and I Pad app, which offers access to live and catch up TV. oriers access to live and catch-up TV.

+has been downloaned over four million

+times.
+With a total of tive million I-Prones

+and 1.5 million I-Pads in France, M6

+claims to be present on one in two

+I-Phones and tiwo in three I-Pads